Key Concepts Simplified

 1. Input Devices

-- Scanners, Cameras, Joysticks, Touch Pads, Trackballs, Light Pens, and Barcode Readers.
+- Input devices allow users to interact with computers.
+Common types include:- Scanners, Cameras, Joysticks, Touch Pads, Trackballs, Light Pens, and Barcode Readers.

 - MICR (Magnetic Ink Character Readers): Widely used in banking, especially for marking answer sheets.